aantron/ocaml.org/data/planet/baturin/declarative-parse-error-reporting-with-menhir.md

     Many parsers for custom formats aren't very user friendly when it comes to error handling.
-At best you get the line and column where the error is, at worst a &ldquo;Parse error&rdquo;
-message is all you get.
+At best you get the line and column where the error is, at worst a “Parse error” message is all you get.
 Can we do better?
 With right tools, we definitely can and it's not that hard.